 So what happens if you become ill with Zika while traveling?
 With the right travel insurance, you are most likely covered for diagnosis and treatment during your trip.

-Foreign medical facilities will often require cash payment or a promise to pay from your insurance provider.
-Travel insurance providers are usually able to call and guarantee the hospital payment, so you are not required to pay for treatment up front.
+Foreign medical facilities will often require cash payment or "promise to pay" from your insurance provider.
+Travel insurance providers are able to call and guarantee the hospital payment, so you are not required to pay for treatment up front.
+Health insurance companies rarely offer a "promise to pay" option for travelers overseas.

-Only 1 in 5 cases show symptoms after contracting Zika virus, but if your symptoms are severe, you may need emergency evacuation.
+Only 1 in 5 cases show symptoms after contracting Zika virus, but some of the most severe symptoms include paralyzation that can require life support.
+In the rare case that this happens, you may need an emergency evacuation.

 If planning to travel within any of the affected areas, it is best to purchase a policy with the Cancel For Any Reason Benefit in case the conditions worsen or you and/or your traveling companion are to become pregnant.